-Ryan and Megan married in March of 2013 and they have three children: Roland, Aidan, and Catherine.
+Ryan and Megan married in March of 2013 and they have four children: Roland, Aidan, Catherine, and Jude.
 They enjoy the gift of raising their children and how God continues to grow them through loving these tiny strangers.

 Megan has a B.A.
 Linguistics and a B.S.
 In Speech and Hearing Sciences, as well as a M.S. in Speech Language Pathology, all from the University of Arizona (Tucson, AZ)

 In colorful communities and along scenic highways, diverse people and landscapes span coast to coast

 Iconic American traditions include Thanksgiving dinner, jazz music and the Super Bowl.
 They meld with eclectic examples of multicultural heritage: numerous local Chinatowns, family-owned taquerias and even cowboy boots, which originated among the nomadic Huns of eastern Europe.